jessesquires/jessesquires.com/_posts/2020-07-07-quickly-switching-between-xcodes.md

 It checks your current Xcode selection, then switches to the other one.
 This makes some assumptions, namely that you only ever have two Xcodes installed like me &mdash; `Xcode.app` and `Xcode-beta.app`.
 It also assumes they are installed in `/Applications`.
 This should work as-is for most folks, but you can tweak it for your needs.

 If you find this useful, you can copy it to your `.bash_profile` or `.zprofile` and invoke it by calling `xcswitch`.

+{% include updated_notice.html
+message="
+You can make this even better by following Keith Smiley's tip to [switch Xcode versions without a password](https://www.smileykeith.com/2021/08/12/xcode-select-sudoers/).
+" %}